The EU Charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.

 The data protection package adopted in May 2016 aims at making Europe fit for the digital age.
 More than 90% of Europeans say they want the same data protection rights across the EU and regardless of where their data is processed.

 The General Data Protection Regulation (GDPR)

 Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

-The regulation is an essential step to strengthen citizens' fundamental rights in the digital age and facilitate business by simplifying rules for companies in the digital single market.
-A single law will also do away with the current fragmentation and costly administrative burdens.
+The regulation is an essential step to strengthen individuals' fundamental rights in the digital age and facilitate business by clarifying rules for companies and public bodies in the digital single market.
+A single law will also do away with the current fragmentation in different national systems and unnecessary administrative burdens.

 Information about the incorporation of the General Data Protection Regulation (GDPR) into the EEA Agreement.